2020 – Michael Guethle

 Paula has been in the water treatment field since 2008.
 She was MEWEA’s first Young Professionals Committee chair in 2011, then went on to form and chair the New Media Committee in 2014.
-She is the Laboratory Supervisor at the Lewiston-Auburn WPCA.
+She is the Assistant General Manager at the Lewiston-Auburn WPCA.
 She is also an adjunct at the University of Southern Maine.
 Paula holds a Bachelor’s of Natural and Applied Sciences and a Master’s Degree in Biology, both from USM.
 She also holds a Grade V-B Maine Wastewater license and a Grade II NEWEA Wastewater Laboratory Analyst certificate.

 2017 – Matt Timberlake